 When the kids are the messy ones…

-- Put clothes directly in the hamper after you take them off
+- Place clothes directly in the hamper after you take them off

-- Put dishes in the dishwasher when finished with a meal
+- Load dishes in the dishwasher when finished with a meal

 - Put away toys before going on to the next toy/project

-- Put jacket and shoes away as soon as you walk in the house
+- Hang up jacket and put shoes away as soon as you walk in the house

 For the first week or two, you can offer the reward even when you remind them to do these tasks, but after the second week they can only earn the reward if they remember to do the task on their own.
 After a few weeks of them doing the task on their own, a habit will be created, and you can decide on a big reward for creating the habit in their lives.
 This acts as a celebration and a good way to mark the end of the small rewards.
 If down the road they start forgetting again, you can go back to square one.